carpentries/instructor-training/episodes/03-expertise.md

 >
 {: .callout}

-This can lead to some interesting reversals in the classroom.
-While deep expertise in a subject area *can* be valuable when teaching, it can also create obstacles that must be overcome with practice.
+Awareness gaps can lead to some interesting reversals in the classroom.
+While deep expertise in a subject area can be valuable when teaching, it can also create obstacles that must be overcome with practice.
 People with less expertise, who still remember what it is like to have to learn the things, can be better equipped to anticipate novice misconceptions compared with an expert who has not learned to identify their awarenesss gaps.